SapitoSucio/froggo-guides/docs/script_commands.md

 \***summon "monster name"**,**<monster id\>**{,**<Time Out\>**{,"event label"}};

-This command will summon a monster. (see also 'monster') Unlike monsters spawned with other commands, this one will set up the monster to fight to protect the invoking character.
-Monster name and mob id obey the same rules as the one given at the beginning of this document for permanent monster spawns with the exceptions mentioned when describing 'monster' command.
+This command will summon a monster. (see also `monster`) Unlike monsters spawned with other commands, this one will set up the monster to fight to protect the invoking character.
+Monster name and mob id obey the same rules as the one given at the beginning of this document for permanent monster spawns with the exceptions mentioned when describing `monster` command.

-The effect for the skill '`Call Homunculus`' will be displayed centered on the invoking character.
+The effect for the skill ``Call Homunculus`` will be displayed centered on the invoking character.

 Timeout is the time in milliseconds the summon lives, and is set default